nascheme/durus/README.rst

 database.
 The root object is always there, for example, so you can do something like this::

-    # Assume mymodule defines A as a subclass of Persistent.
+    # Assume mymodule defines A as a subclass of PersistentObject.
     from mymodule import A
     x = A()
     root = connection.get_root() # connection set as shown above.